fabriziogiordano/policy/terms-of-service.md

 14. Limitation of Liability
 ---------------------------

-**To the fullest extent permitted by law: (i) Vimeo shall not be liable for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data or other intangible losses; and (ii) Vimeo\\'s total liability to you shall not exceed the amounts paid by you to Vimeo over the twelve (12) months preceding your claim(s).**
+**To the fullest extent permitted by law: (i) Vimeo shall not be liable for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data or other intangible losses; and (ii) Vimeo's total liability to you shall not exceed the amounts paid by you to Vimeo over the twelve (12) months preceding your claim(s).**

 15. Compliance Notice Pursuant to 18 U.S.C. § 2257
 --------------------------------------------------